omeid/jenv/README.md

 ### Contribution
-Just send me a pull request or if it is design change or adding features you could consider openning an issue first.
+Just send me a pull request or if it is a design change or adding features you could consider openning an issue first.